hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/crud.md

 See [CRUD Cheat Sheet](./crud-cheat-sheet.md) for a quick overview of the all persistence methods.

-Extra queries can be added to these DAOS as methods combining [Nitro](../nitro/nitro.md) functionality into CRUD DAOs.
+Extra queries can be added to these DAOS as methods by combining [Nitro](../nitro/nitro.md) functionality into CRUD DAOs.